How to Become a Medical Laboratory Technician

 If you would like to gain the necessary education to become a medical laboratory technician, we highly recommend that you check out our free School Finder Tool located HERE.

 The job outlook for medical lab technicians is positive.
-According to the Bureau of Labor Statistics, medical lab technician employment is projected to grow by about 15 percent in the next decade.
-This predicted increase is due to the anticipated healthcare needs of the aging U.S. population, the projected fall in costs of lab tests, and the increase in the quality and quantity of data the tests provide.
-In addition, those workers with experience in a number of specialties will have an increased chance of getting jobs.
+According to the Bureau of Labor Statistics, medical laboratory technician employment is projected to grow by about 30% between 2012 and 2022, which is much faster than the average job growth.
+This predicted increase is due to the anticipated healthcare needs of the aging U.S. population, which will require laboratory testing for conditions such as diabetes and cancer.
+In addition, it is expected that workers with experience in a number of specialties will have the greatest chance for employment.